MOONYROS/VUT-IPP-projects/README.md

 For further information, please see the project documentation in `proj1/readme1.pdf`.
 Note that the documentation is in Czech language only.

 Second task was aimed to get that *XML file* from the first one, process the information and write the results of the program onto the *stdout* while using `Python 3`.
 To know more about the functionality of this projects, please see the documentation in `proj2/readme2.pdf`.
+Please note that the documentation is in Czech language only.

 ### Testing